Ritesh-git1729/SOC-2025/README.md

 # SOC-2025
 #  Equity Research and Automation Using Python

 This project automates equity research by combining stock data collection, technical analysis, visualization, and PDF report generation using Python.
-It focuses on analyzing Indian tech stocks such as **TCS**.
+It focuses on analyzing Indian tech stocks such as **TCS.NS**.

 ---